Carlos Tevez: Personal life

 Tevez once performed as the front-man for his cumbia villera musical group Piola Vago alongside his brother Diego.
 The group's most successful hit, "Lose Your Control", charted in Argentina.

 On 6 February 2009, Tevez was stopped by Greater Manchester Police near junction 7 of the M60 motorway.
 It was found Tevez was driving without a full UK driving licence and with illegally tinted windows.
 His car was then impounded by the police since he could not arrange for it to be removed himself.

 In 2010, he was in an open relationship with 19-year-old actress Brenda Asnicar that lasted about a year.

-Tevez, a keen golfer, caddied for his friend Andrés Romero at the 2012 Open Championship.
+Tevez, a keen golfer, caddied for his friend, and fellow Argentinian, Andrés Romero at the 2012 Open Championship.

 On 22 December 2016, Tevez married 32-year-old Vanesa Mansilla in his homeland Argentina.
 They have two daughters together: Florencia and Katia.

 In a 2023 interview, Tevez said that during his time in England he had refused to learn English as he had a "cultural problem with the English".
 This had happened as he blamed the English for the Falklands War in which his uncle had taken part and after which he had become an alcoholic.